WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 Welcome to Your WNBA 101 Guide

 I never thought I’d be here writing this for you.
 I used to love the silly femme performance I’d do where I’d tee-hee-hee about “sportsball,” because I have never played sports a day in my life.
-Certainly not as a kid — where I stuck to theater and art, as is my right as a gay — and not as an adult, honestly the whole concept just passed me by.
+Certainly not as a kid — where I stuck to theater and art, as is my right as a gay — and not as an adult.
+Honestly, the whole concept just passed me by.

-In part what was so upsetting was that I know why women’s sports don’t make the money they should to be able to pay players what they need…. it’s because people like me, casual watchers from afar who theoretically could be fans, don’t step up to the plate.
+Step two came about a year after that, when Brittney Griner was wrongfully detained in Russia.
+I helped helm Autostraddle’s coverage of Griner’s detainment and immediately it became clear that the main reason she was in Russia in the first place was due to the pay inequity in women’s basketball in the United States, which enraged me.
+In part what was so upsetting was that I knew why women’s sports don’t make the money they should to be able to pay players what they need…. it’s because people like me, casual watchers from afar who theoretically could be fans, hadn’t step up to the plate.
 So I joined an Autostraddle staff fantasy league (I fully recommend this with your friends, by the way!) and decided to get serious learning about the W.

 See?
 What did I say?
 Incredibly gay, insanely hot.

-Ok so let’s start with the basics.
+Ok let’s start with the basics.
 If you already know the fundamentals of basketball — look away!
 This part isn’t for you.
 Feel free to skip down.

-Now, for the rest of us!!
+For the rest of us!!
 Basketball is a sport played between two teams.
 The goal is very simple: Get the ball into the basket.

 When it’s your turn to have the ball (this is called offense) — every time the ball goes into the basket, your team gets two-three points.
 If the other team has the ball, then your goal is to stop them from getting the ball into the basket (this is called defense).
 At the end of the game, the team with the most points win.

 WNBA games are split into four quarters, each quarter is 10 minutes long.
 That means you’re looking at about 40 minutes of direct game play (not including the rare overtime), but with time outs, fouls, and a halftime break after the first two quarters — it’s about two hours per game.
-But it will fly by!
+It will fly by!

 Each game starts at the center of the court, also known as the half court line.
 A ball is thrown up high by the referee and the team that catches the ball is the first to be on offense (again, trying to get the ball in the baket).
 The other team is on defense (again, trying to stop the ball from getting into the basket).